The Saga of the Swamp Thing 25 (1984)

 “The Sleep of Reason…”

 Swamp Thing isn’t the only one who’s settling back into Houma.
 Jason Blood has arrived via Greyhound, Abby is looking for employment and Matt Cable sinks deeper into his psychosis; living nightmare.
-The Monkey King is introduced, wreaking havoc within the realm of the dark arts and conveniently enough John Constantine makes an appearance; albeit, a small one.
-This Constantine sighting is a full year before his official first appearance in Swamp Thing 37 (June 1985).
-He can also be seen in DC Sampler #3 (November 1984), released 8months prior to ST 37.
-The creative team did a good job of planning the series out well in advance.
+The Monkey King is introduced, wreaking havoc within the realm of the dark arts and conveniently enough, Sting (who eventually becomes John Constantine) makes an appearance; albeit, a small one.
+This Sting sighting is a full year before his official first Constantine appearance in Swamp Thing 37 (June 1985).
+It’s known that Totleben and Bissette were pushing to work in a character that looked like musician, Sting.

 Enter: Harold Price…